-The traditional home equity loan is:

-- A one-time loan for a lump sum

-- Typically offered at a fixed interest rate

-- Repaid in equal monthly payments over a set period of time

-A home equity line of credit (HELOC) works like a credit card.
+- The traditional home equity loan is a one-time loan for a lump sum, and typically at a fixed interest rate.
+The loan is repaid in equal monthly payments over a set period of time. - A home equity line of credit (HELOC) works like a credit card.
 You receive a line of credit from which you can draw money.
-As you repay the principal, your available credit goes up again just like a credit card.
+As you repay the principal your available credit goes up again, just like a credit card.
 Typically, the interest rate on a line of credit is variable, meaning that it is tied to an index and will change with movements in interest rates.